California Guard vets told to repay millions in recruitment bonuses

 Eventually, he and his wife decided to refinance their mortgage to pay off the surprise debt.

 Van Meter's family is far from alone.
-According to the Los Angeles Times, the California Guard has told 9,700 current and retired soldiers to repay some or all of their bonuses; so far, more than $22 million has been recovered.
+According to the Los Angeles Times, the California Guard has told 9,700 current and retired soldiers to repay some or all of their bonuses.

+But Col. Michael Piazzoni, commander of the Soldier Incentive Assistance Center, which performed the audit, said the number is actually lower.

+Of about 11,000 soldiers included in the audit, 1,100 were found to have received unauthorized payments that they have to pay back; 5,400 soldiers were found to have missing paperwork or lack of documentation of eligibility, and may have to pay back that money.
+About 4,000 soldiers were found to be eligible for payments they received.

 California National Guard: Our hands are tied

-The California National Guard released a statement saying it can't just ignore the debts -- even if it wants to.
+The California National Guard said it can't just ignore the debts -- even if it wants to.

 "The bonus audit and recoupment process is a federal program governed and adjudicated by the National Guard Bureau and the Department of the Army.
-The California National Guard does not have the authority to unilaterally waive these debts," it said.
+The California National Guard does not have the authority to unilaterally waive these debts," it said in a statement.

 "However, the California National Guard welcomes any law passed by Congress to waive these debts.
 Until that time, our priority is to advocate for our soldiers during this difficult process."